tariq7t/cis380-sample-crud-app/README.md

 - Any code editor( preferably VS Code or Sublime)

-Go to your terminal and clone this repo:
+## Go to your terminal and clone this repo:

-- git clone https:
+- Type the following in your terminal: git clone https://github.com/kruse380/cis380-sample-crud-app.git
 - cd to the project folder
-- run python3 manage.py runserver in the terminal
+- Type the following in your terminal: run python3 manage.py runserver
-- go to localhost:8000/ on your browser
+- go to localhost:8000/ on your browser.
+Your application should be running now!

 Create an app with a view: